MSc/PGDip Deaf Education / Overview

-All applicants must hold qualified teacher status or its equivalent.
+You must hold qualified teacher status or equivalent.
 The course is also available to those who are qualified to work in further education.

-Those wishing to take the additional research module to top up to an MSc should have undertaken the PGDip in Deaf Education within the last three years.
-For students joining the course on this basis, the duration will be one year part-time.
+PGDip Deaf Education holders wishing to take the additional research unit to gain an MSc should have undertaken the PGDip within the last three years.
+For students joining the course on this basis, the duration will be one-year part-time.

 - Number of places/applicants